City archive

 How can I do research?

-You can carry out research in person in the reading room of the City Archive or send inquiries to the historians at the City Archive by e-mail.
-If you visit in person, it may be advisable, depending on the field of research, to send an additional request by e-mail in advance so that the City Archive can prepare material for you and you are able to conduct your research as time-efficiently as possible.
-Books or newspaper articles can also be digitized quickly using the book scanner.
+You can do your research in person in the reading room of the city archive or send enquiries to the historians at the city archive by email.
+If you visit in person, depending on the area of research, it may make sense to send an additional enquiry by email in advance so that the city archive can prepare material for you and you are able to conduct your research as time-efficiently as possible.
+Books or newspaper articles can also be digitised quickly using the book scanner.

 The library database is available online, which you can use to search the city archive's holdings.